-Later that week, on Friday 29th November, the C4P Task Force was informed by Pro-Vice-Chancellor Bhaskar Vira and Pro-Vice-Chancellor Kamal Munir - who made it clear to us that they have no involvement in the decisions or affairs related to the Working Group - that they had been "asked" by the Council to notify us of our superviso taken autonomously by warnhers of C4P.
-Not only does this represent punitive measures against the student members of the Task Force, but also against the faculty representatives.
-As of this letter, on have yet to receive
+Later that week, on Friday 29th November, the C4P Task Force was informed by Pro-Vice-Chancellor Bhaskar Vira and Pro-Vice-Chancellor Kamal Munir - who made it clear to us that they have no involvement in the decisions or affairs related to the Working Group - that they had been "asked" by the Council to notify us of any anaponaling trains the Marking Broup as estimation for the second to the Working Group as estimation for the second to the Task Force, but also against the faculty representatives.
+As of this letter, an have yet to remain direct form the Working Group either from you, as the University body who made this decision, or from the Working Group Chair.

-Inn from the

-Working Group either from you, as the University body who made this decision, or from the Working Group Chair.

-We reject the University's scapenisation of Task Force membership in the Merking Group as an attempt to suppress actions and escalations taking place in respense to the stalling and membry taking of the descent of the Merkins Press
+We reject the University's meapenisation of Task Force membership in the Marking Group as an attempt to suppress actions and ascalations taking place in response to the stalling and manipulation of the terms of the Morking Group.